A secluded volcanic location with a protected private giant tortoises reserve

 Pikaia Lodge Property

-Pikaia Lodge is perched on the edge of an extinct volcanic crater.
 It offers one of the most spectacular view points in the Galapagos.

-Our 31 hectares of property and private wild giant tortoise reserve
+private, wild giant tortoise reserve

 Only 3% of the entire Galapagos land mass is private land for the use of farms and towns, while 97% is National Park area, protected from development.